kubernetes-csi/docs/book/src/CSI-Kubernetes.md

 # Deploying in Kubernetes
-This page describes to CSI driver developers how to deploy their driver onto a Kubernetes 1.9 cluster.
+This page describes to CSI driver developers how to deploy their driver onto a Kubernetes cluster.

 ## Overview
-In Kubernetes 1.9 there are three new components plus the kubelet that enable CSI drivers to provide storage to Kubernetes.
-The new components are sidecar containers which are responsible for communication with both Kubernetes and the CSI driver, making the appropriate CSI calls for their respectful Kubernetes events.
+There are three components plus the kubelet that enable CSI drivers to provide storage to Kubernetes.
+These components are sidecar containers which are responsible for communication with both Kubernetes and the CSI driver, making the appropriate CSI calls for their respectful Kubernetes events.

 ## Sidecar Containers
 [![sidecar-container](images/sidecar-container.png)](https://docs.google.com/a/greatdanedata.com/drawings/d/1JExJ_98dt0NAsJ7iI0_9loeTn2rbLeEcpOMEvKrF-9w/edit?usp=sharing)